phonedude/cs533-f23/assignments/Thennakoon/2/README.md

    * **index.js**
      -The javascript file created for setting up the server.
    * **home.html**
      -Html file referring to the home page.
-Home page.

 * Youtube vedio link for viewing files, running server, and viewing output is available at: [https://youtu.be/VMmlqgsRWRQ]